okjuan/virtual.book/_posts/2023-05-29-im-glad-my-mom-died.md

 Really really good.
 It shows that McCurdy is not just interested in telling her story but also interested in writing as a craft.
 <!--more-->
 She shows a lot of restraint.
 The book consists of a hundred or so vignettes that span her first twenty-something years.
-She keeps them brief when they ought to be and she doesn't bore the reader with [unnecessary transitions]({{ site.baseurl }}{% post_url /2023-02-25-several-short-sentences %}) or reminders.
+She keeps them brief when they ought to be and she doesn't bore the reader with {% post_url_with_hover_card unnecessary transitions | 2023-02-25-several-short-sentences %} or reminders.
 She keeps it moving while managing to be very clear and direct.

 It's clear she put a lot of work into this.
 Not just in writing, but in therapy.